Comparative and Superlative Adverbs

 • Short Adverbs: Add -est to the adverb.

-• Irregular Adverbs: Unique forms like “best” or “worst.”
+• Irregular Adverbs: Use unique forms like “best” or “worst”.

 📚 Regular Comparative and Superlative Adverbs

-💡 Most comparative adverbs are formed using “more” or “less” before the adverb, while superlative adverbs are formed using “most” or “least”.
+Most comparative adverbs are formed using “more” or “less” before the adverb, while superlative adverbs use “the most” or “the least” to indicate extremes.

 Forming Comparatives with “More” or “Less”